brakmic/purescript-hoodie/README.md

 Hoodie Bindings for PureScript (Work in Progress)

 This is a PureSccript library containing bindings for accessing the offline-first, noBackend Framework <a href="http://hood.ie/">Hoodie</a>.

-Some parts of Hoodie's API are implemeted:
+Currently, these API are implemented:

 *Store API*
 - <a href="http://docs.hood.ie/en/techdocs/api/client/hoodie.store.html#storeadd">add</a>